 We offer a varied programme of creative activities for the benefit of our patients.
 We focus on wards where we have a high percentage of elderly patients, and patients with dementia.
 We offer a monthly music programme with musicians from Music in Hospitals and Care and Brightside.
 We also provide weekly arts activities sessions and some dance/movement groups.

 We work closely with arts & crafts volunteers and general ward volunteers who engage patients in conversation and arts & crafts activities to relieve boredom, improve mood and reduce levels of anxiety.
-They have access to a range of materials including our recently launched ‘Activities Pack‘.
+They have access to a range of materials including our popular ‘Activities Pack‘.